Infertility FAQs

 The cost of the medication entirely depends on your own personal circumstances.
 Once the doctor has reviewed your test results and determined the dose you require then we will be able to estimate the cost.
 Similarly with the medication required during and after treatment, this will depend on what is prescribed once the doctor has carried out your initial scan and treatment in Mexico.
 However, check our packages with medication included.

 Your doctor will organize a prescription for the medication you are required to take at home in preparation for the treatment in Mexico.
-You can buy this medication from your local pharmacy or we work with a pharmacy in the UK that can deliver the medication to you.
-Medication required during your treatment in Mexico will be prescribed and delivered to your hotel.
-Specialized medication not sold in regular pharmacies will be purchased at the clinic
+You can buy this medication from your local pharmacy or we work with third-party international pharmacies that can deliver it directly to your home.
+Medication required during your treatment in Mexico will be prescribed and provided to you at the clinic.

 Egg Collection FAQs